SawyerWomack/SawyConverty/README.md

 - pathlib

 After this, download the src file and extract it.
 After that simply run main.py and youre good to go!

+# How To Use
+Most of the use is pretty intuitive but I will describe anyway.

+## youtube download
+Say you wanted to download a youtube video with this url:https://www.youtube.com/watch?v=HInd4QQrgKI

+The first step would be to click on the tab at the top of the window that sats youtube download.
+Then select a download location.
+Note that if you leave that part blank, it will try to guess where your download folder is.
+After that just click the download button and wait for it to download

+## File Conversion
+Say you wanted to convert that video that is on you desktop.
+You would click on the button next to the from label and select the file, for example "/home/user/Desktop/video.mp4" it will automagically but this path into the to input box where you simply change the extension the the format you want to use.
+Finally just hit the convert button and wait